elena-ryder/analytically-elena/_posts/2016-05-26-how-to-tell-a-story.md

     <br>
     <br>

+  <i>While exploring the database I saw the Person.Person table contained valuable customer name information, so I tried looking for a relationship to connect it back to Sales.Customer.</i>

-  <i>I noticed a lot of null values in the PersonID column for Sales.Customer and so I decided to investigate."</i>
+  <i>I noticed a lot of null values in the PersonID column for Sales.Customer and decided to investigate.</i>

 9. Query Input: